paulavishek/Nexus-360/README.md

 3. **Rename Sessions**: Click the pencil icon next to a session name to rename it
 4. **Delete Sessions**: Remove unwanted sessions using the trash icon

+### Google Search Integration

+The chatbot can now access up-to-date information from the web for questions that require current knowledge:

+1. **Automatic Detection**: The system automatically detects when a question might benefit from web search
+2. **Seamless Integration**: When the chatbot uses web search data, you'll see source citations in the response
+3. **Source Citations**: Responses using web data include links to the original sources [Source: Example Website (URL)]
+4. **Toggle Feature**: Administrators can enable/disable this feature through the .env settings

+To use the Google Search feature:

+1. Simply ask questions that might require up-to-date information, such as:
+   - "What are the latest project management trends in 2025?"
+   - "How are companies currently handling remote team collaboration?"
+   - "What's the current best practice for agile sprint planning?"

+2. The chatbot will automatically:
+   - Detect that your question needs recent information
+   - Search the web for relevant, current data
+   - Provide an answer that combines its AI knowledge with web search results
+   - Cite sources with links so you can verify the information

 ### Dashboard and Analytics

 Access insights about your chatbot usage: